hexfellow/hex_toolkit_maver_x4/README.md

 The **hex_toolkit_maver_x4** package provides a suite of tools for **Maver X4**, including URDF models and a simple control demo.

+If you want to see a demo of the Rust version, visit the [rust-robot-demos](https://github.com/hexfellow/rust-robot-demos) repo.

 ### **Maintainer**

 **Dong Zhaorui**: [847235539@qq.com](mailto:847235539@qq.com)